 It is truly the only way to ensure that you get the most out of your colony.

-When bees are bred in an artificial hive environment, you have the choice to either yourself or give them some freedom to forage for themselves.
+When bees are bred in an artificial hive environment, you have the choice to either feed them yourself or give them some freedom to forage for themselves.

 It goes without saying that a little freedom goes a long way towards the success of your bee keeping venture.
 To help you understand and get the most out of this relationship, below is a bit more information on how both parties benefit.